jeremyreeder/gridscout/docs/index.md

 3. Search for points of interest: "power plant", "tank farm", "distribution center", etc.
 4. Select individual results to see aerial and street-level views as needed.
-5. Edit the GridScout™ search log (log/gridscout.log), removing any irrelevant search results.
+5. Edit the GridScout™ Mapper search log (log/gridscout.log), removing any irrelevant search results.
 6. Using either the search log or the console output as a reference, plot points on the overlays.
 7. File the search log away for future reference.

 # What, no GUI?
 For its primary purpose of bulk collection of MGRS coordinates, simple text output in a terminal works well.
-But GridScout™ does integrate with [GISsurfer][gis-surfer] to give aerial views in your web browser.
+But GridScout™ Mapper does integrate with [GISsurfer][gis-surfer] to give aerial views in your web browser.
 From there, you can easily access other online resources such as topographic and street-map views.
-Strictly speaking, however, these are not part of GridScout™.
+Strictly speaking, however, these are not part of GridScout™ Mapper.

-![Sceenshot of a GridScout™ aerial view of a petroleum refinery](images/aerial-screenshot.png)
+![Sceenshot of a GridScout™ Mapper aerial view of a petroleum refinery](images/aerial-screenshot.png)

 # Seriously, paper maps?